When making dinner reservations, should you be fashionably late or go for the early-bird special?

-“Eating only during a much smaller window of time than people are typically used to may help with weight loss, specifically by increasing our body’s ability to burn fat and protein,” says Courtney Peterson, Ph.D., who led the study at Pennington Biomedical Research Center.
+“Eating only during a much smaller window of time than people are typically used to may help with weight loss, specifically by increasing our body’s ability to burn fat and protein,” said Courtney Peterson, Ph.D., who led the study at Pennington Biomedical Research Center.
 “We found that eating between 8 a.m. and 2 p.m. followed by an 18-hour daily fast burned more fat and kept appetite levels more even throughout the day, in comparison to eating between 8 a.m. and 8 p.m. which is average for Americans.”

-Eating early also seems to be the optimal time for blood sugar control, Peterson tells MNN.
+Eating early also seems to be the optimal time for blood sugar control, Peterson told MNN.

-"Starting around 3 p.m., blood sugar control is substantially worse than it is in the morning, meaning that if you ate the same meal at 3 p.m. as you did for breakfast, your blood sugar levels would rise higher, despite the fact that you act the same amount of food," she says.
+"Starting around 3 p.m., blood sugar control is substantially worse than it is in the morning, meaning that if you ate the same meal at 3 p.m. as you did for breakfast, your blood sugar levels would rise higher, despite the fact that you act the same amount of food," she said.

 Peterson's research found that eating in a shorter daily window — 8 hours versus 12 hours — and an earlier time both affect metabolism.

-"We and others have found that eating in a short time interval seems to boost fat burning," she says.
+"We and others have found that eating in a short time interval seems to boost fat burning," she said.
 "In general, based on evidence so far, it’s better to eat dinner earlier in the day or to have breakfast and/or lunch be the largest meals of the day."